-WAAS consists of approximately 25 ground reference stations positioned across the United States that monitor GPS satellite data.
+WAAS consists of multiple ground reference stations positioned across the U.S. that monitor GPS satellite data.
 Two master stations, located on either coast, collect data from the reference stations and create a GPS correction message.
 This correction accounts for GPS satellite orbit and clock drift plus signal delays caused by the atmosphere and ionosphere.
-The corrected differential message is then broadcast through one of two geostationary satellites, or satellites with a fixed position over the equator.
+The corrected differential message is then broadcast through 1 of 2 geostationary satellites, or satellites with a fixed position over the equator.
 The information is compatible with the basic GPS signal structure, which means any WAAS-enabled GPS receiver can read the signal.

 Currently, WAAS satellite coverage is only available in North America.
 There are no ground reference stations in South America, so even though GPS users there can receive WAAS, the signal has not been corrected and thus would not improve the accuracy of their unit.
 For some users in the U.S., the position of the satellites over the equator makes it difficult to receive the signals when trees or mountains obstruct the view of the horizon.
 WAAS signal reception is ideal for open land and marine applications.
 WAAS provides extended coverage both inland and offshore compared to the land-based DGPS (differential GPS) system.
 Another benefit of WAAS is that it does not require additional receiving equipment, while DGPS does.

 Other governments are developing similar satellite-based differential systems.
 In Asia, it's the Japanese Multi-Functional Satellite Augmentation System (MSAS), while Europe has the Euro Geostationary Navigation Overlay Service (EGNOS).
 Eventually, GPS users around the world will have access to precise position data using these and other compatible systems.

 100 m: Accuracy of the original GPS system, which was subject to accuracy degradation under the government-imposed Selective Availability (SA) program.

 15 m: Typical GPS position accuracy without SA.